PSGB Spring Meeting 2017 - Meetings

 These guidelines are provided for general information, but are not intended to be prescriptive.
 Since abstracts will be published in Primate Eye and may be cited, they should summarise your work so that your study can be understood without additional information.
 Abstracts may also be displayed on the PSGB’s website.

-Deadline for abstract submission: Extended to Thurs.
-16th March
+Deadline for abstract submission: Now closed

 Travel and Accommodation